bastibe/annotate.el/README.md

 - **2015-10-06 V0.4.3 Bastian Bechtold**
   Bugfixes.
 No more hidden newlines, no more annotations in undo-list, no more error messages with annotations at bol, mark deactivated after creating annotation, annotations auto-reflow on frame size change.

+- **2015-10-06 V0.4.4 Bastian Bechtold**
+  Added a new export system.
+Let's see if it turns out to be more useful than the previous one.